 I've done this a couple of times with screencasted tutorials.

 Tutorials are super effective and generally easy to record.
 But, tutorials aren't the only way to design video content.
-Interviews, discussions and comedy routines can help draw in audiences from YouTube as well as expand the types of content that you offer for your current collection of readers.
+Interviews, discussions, and comedy routines can help draw in audiences from YouTube and expand the types of content you offer for your current collection of readers.

 Consider embedding them directly into your blog posts.
-Pay special attention to making each video standalone, however, so users who might stumble on it in YouTube won't be completely lost!
+Please pay special attention to making each video standalone; however, users who might stumble on it on YouTube won't be completely lost!

 In fact, assume that the person watching your video doesn't read your blog.

-Starting a podcast can be a monumental effort, but for many bloggers, it is well worth the time investment.
+Starting a podcast can be a monumental effort, but it is well worth the time investment for many bloggers.
 Podcasts capture an entirely different audience and expand the marketing potential of a blog by offering audio content that listeners can download and listen to whenever they like.

-Podcasts are becoming more popular with each passing year with nearly 45% of the U.S. population listening to podcasts.
-And, the wide majority of podcast listeners tune in for the ENTIRE episode, which is more than we can say for typical blog readers who only scan and rarely make it to the bottom.
+Podcasts are becoming more popular with each passing year, with nearly 45% of the U.S. population listening to podcasts.
+The wide majority of podcast listeners tune in for the ENTIRE episode, which is more than we can say for typical blog readers who only scan and rarely make it to the bottom.

-We all know about social media (Facebook, Twitter, Pinterest, Instagram, etc), but few of us take full advantage of the opportunities that social media provides.
+We all know about social media (Facebook, Twitter, Pinterest, Instagram, etc.), but few of us take full advantage of social media opportunities.